 No wonder, then, that several studies published over the past couple of years have emphasised the health and nutritional benefits of cooking food from scratch, finding that those who prepare and cook their own meals tend to enjoy a healthier diet than those who don’t.

-On to the recipe, which I have created in association with Suma Wholefoods Cooperative as part of the Suma Bloggers Network.
+On to the recipe, which I have created in association with Suma Wholefoods Cooperative.
 Under the terms of our arrangement, every couple of months I select products from the Suma Wholefoods range which Suma provide free of charge.
 It is a range which includes plenty of organic and ethically sourced products.
 Using the products I have chosen I then create an original recipe which appears on the Suma website as well here, on the Circus Gardener’s Kitchen.

 I happily confess to being one of those outliers who enjoys time spent in the kitchen preparing and cooking food from scratch.